 1. Casein and WPC

 These are also known as caseinate and whey protein concentrate.
-WPC’s and casein dairy-derived protein sources are high in the sugar lactose, which can cause bloating, flatulence, and gastrointestinal distress in some people, particularly those with lactose intolerance.
+WPC’s and casein dairy-derived protein sources are high in the sugar lactose, which can cause bloating, flatulence, and gastrointestinal distress in some people, particularly those with lactose intolerance1.

 If you’re looking for a whey protein product, whey isolate and hydrolysate options have lower carb and fat than WPC, so they are better options in the whey universe for folks with lactose issues.

-Food sensitivities to gluten can trigger an immune-mediated response in the gut that results in inflammation.
+Food sensitivities to gluten2 can trigger an immune-mediated response in the gut that results in inflammation.
 This causes gastrointestinal distress in some people and may contribute to a range of health problems including hormonal imbalances, skin conditions, fatigue, mood swings, and headaches.

 3. Dextrin and Glucose